Higher-Rank Radon Transforms on Constant Curvature Spaces: Introduction

+These transforms are well-known for $j=0$ when $0$-geodesics are points of $X$; see bibliographical notes in \cite {H11, Ru15}.
 In the general case $0 \le j<k \le n-1$, similar higher-rank transforms were studied in the Euclidean and elliptic cases, i.e., for affine and compact Grassmannians, by I.M.
 Gelfand, S.G.
 Gindikin, F. Gonzalez, M.I.
 Graev, E.L.
 Grinberg, S. Helgason, T. Kakehi, G. Olafsson, E.E.
 Petrov, B. Rubin, S. Sahi, Z.Ya.
 Shapiro, R. Strichartz, Yingzhan Wang, Genkai Zhang, to mention a few.
 The references can be found in \cite{GK06, GR, Ru04d}.

-The study of the higher-rank transforms (\ref{jsewq}) in the hyperbolic setting is pretty recent.
-Specifically, the range of the operators (\ref{jsewq}) on the space of compactly supported smooth functions was described by Ishikawa \cite{I20}.
-His next paper \cite{I21} deals with injectivity and support theorems for more general Radon transforms on semisimple symmetric spaces.
+The study of the higher-rank transforms (\ref{jsewq}) in the hyperbolic setting is pretty new.
+To the best of my knowledge, the only publications on this subject are due to Ishikawa \cite{I20, I21}.
+The paper \cite{I20} contains the description of the range of the operators (\ref{jsewq}) on the space of compactly supported smooth functions.
+The next paper \cite{I21} deals with injectivity and support theorems for more general Radon transforms on semisimple symmetric spaces.
 The results of \cite{I20, I21} are obtained in the Lie-theoretic language in the framework of the Helgason double fibration theory.

-Most of the authors were dealing with $C^\infty$ compactly supported or Schwartz functions, while the properties of $R_X$ and $R^*_X$ on general Lebesgue spaces remained unexplored.
+It is also worth noting that most of the authors mentioned above were dealing with $C^\infty$ compactly supported or Schwartz functions, while the properties of $R_X$ and $R^*_X$ on general Lebesgue spaces remained unexplored.
+On the other hand, these properties are very important for understanding the analytic nature of the operators $R_X$ and $R^*_X$ having a geometric (or group-theoretic) origin.

 In the present paper, we develop a functional-theoretic (or coordinate) approach to the operators (\ref{jsewq}).
-This approach differs essentially from that in \cite{I20, I21} (in the hyperbolic case) and \cite {GGR, GK03, GK04, GK06, GW, Gr85, Gr86, Ka, P1, Str86} (in the Euclidean and elliptic cases).
+This approach differs essentially from that in \cite{I20, I21} (the hyperbolic case) and in \cite {GGR, GK03, GK04, GK06, GW, Gr85, Gr86, Ka, P1, Str86} (the Euclidean and elliptic cases).
 We obtain explicit analytic formulas for $R_X$ and $R^*_X$ and establish sharp conditions under which these integrals exist in the Lebesgue sense.
 We also prove support theorems and present explicit inversion formulas in the cases when such formulas are not too complicated.
-For instance, simple inversion formulas are available on radial (or zonal) functions when the operators are essentially one-dimensional and express through Abel type fractional integrals.
+For instance, simple inversion formulas are available on radial (or zonal) functions when the operators are essentially one-dimensional and expressed through Abel type fractional integrals.
 Another simple case deals with functions $f$ belonging to the range of the classical totally geodesic transform corresponding to $j=0$.